umarbsse/inotebook/README.md

-# Getting Started with Create React App
+# Getting Started with MERN STACK

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Using Express.js for backend, mongodb and react.js

-Creating a INoteBook application
+Idea of the project is to create a iNoteBook application